pcengines/apu2-documentation/docs/debug/mpcie1_mpcie2_ethernet_card.md

 ```

 This suggests a problem with device recognition when Ethernet Controller is
 placed in the mPCIe1 slot (J14).
-The reason for this can be rivalry of devices
+The reason for this can be concurent access of devices
-or incorrect designed interrupt system.
+or incorrectly configured interrupt system.

 Surrounding the log of the case when Ethernet Controller is placed in the mPCIe1
 slot (J14).